If you have not already done so, please sign up to be a part of Weld County Legal Services’ new attorney referral program.

 It is the intent of Weld County Legal Services that this program be a collaborative effort between WCLS and the Court Information Center to fill the gap between free Ask-An-Attorney Clinics and courtroom legal representation.
 We hope this program will help reduce clogged court dockets by having an attorney familiar with the legal process to aid and assist low-income clients with single, limited issues.

-Please be specific as to what areas you practice and whether you are willing to offer pro bono, reduced fees or both.
+Please be specific as to what areas of law you practice and whether you are willing to offer pro bono, reduced fees, Unbundled Services or all three.
 For questions, please call (970) 310-8367.

 Thank you for helping to make the Weld County Legal Community one of the most effective and progressive communities in Colorado.